winay05/Natours/README.md

 - _mapbox_ for maps integration
 - _JWT_ for logging users
 - an API to get all the data in the website
+- docker to containerise application [how to setup in docker](#how-to-setup-in-docker)

 ---

 ### Interesting features:

 - **Advanced Filtering**: Filter tours by duration, ratings, price, etc.
 - **Pagination**: Limit the number of results returned.
 - **Sorting**: Sort tours by price, ratings, etc.